 Types of Business Internships

-Like ice creams, business internships come in a variety of styles and flavors.
+Like ice cream, business internships come in a variety of styles and flavors.
 There are paid internships and unpaid internships.
 There are credit internships and non-credit internships.
 There are graded internships and there are pass/fail or satisfactory/unsatisfactory internships.
 Make sure you are in contact with your school about which category your desired internship falls under.
 It's worth noting here that if you do find a paid internship, you will need to check with your international student advisor to ensure you are under CPT or OPT and compliant with the US regulations.

 There are also different kinds of internships for undergraduate and graduate international students.
 Undergraduate internships tend to come from large companies like Google, Inc. These internships allow students to learn about the company itself, the basic roles within a functioning business, and the general ecosystem of a business.
 Most of these opportunities for undergraduate students will come in the form of summer business internships.
 Between semesters is the perfect time to immerse yourself into an internship so that you can learn without having to balance your time with other classes.